SVivallius/ref_notes/README.md

-#  WELCOME TO THE REFERENCE JSON PAYLOAD FOR HACKMUD
+#  WELCOME TO THE REFERENCE SHEET FOR HACKMUD

 This script is very straight forward.<br />
 It simply returns a json that contains scraped information on the NPC's of the game Hackmud.<br />